edaemon/edaemon.github.io/content/posts/in-b4.md

 they can achieve reads in 1-10ms, and writes in 100-150ms, *with global consistency*.
 It's not light-speed like some in-memory stores but that's great (or seems that way to me) for things where you have lots of people submitting data that's quickly read by people elsewhere in the world.
-As an imperfect example, posting a Tweet about a developing news story should happen quickly and needs to be visible to everyone else very quickly -- Fauna seems like it would be good for that.
+As an imperfect example, posting a Tweet about a developing news story should happen quickly and needs to be visible to everyone else very quickly -- Fauna seems like it could be good for situations like that.

 To provide some data of my own, the submission function that writes to the database takes about 1.3 seconds for the first write in a while (I would assume this is an AWS Lambda cold start) but is more like 300ms on average.
 That's being run from Oregon